Zacatecoluca FC: List of coaches

-The club's current manager is Salvadoran Nelson Ancheta.
-There have been 5 permanent and TBD caretaker managers of Platense since the appointment of the club's first professional manager, Miguel Soriano in 2023.
+The club's current manager is Salvadoran Lazaro Gutierrez.
+There have been 9 permanent and 2 caretaker managers of Zacatecoluca since the appointment of the club's first professional manager, Miguel Soriano in 2023.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is Miguel Soriano, who managed the club between 2023 and 2024.
-Uruguayan TBD was Zacatecoluca's first manager from outside the El Salvador.
+Colombian-Spaniard Juan Pablo Buch was Zacatecoluca's first manager from outside the El Salvador.
 Salvadorian William Osorio is the club's most successful coach, having won one Segunda division title and Tercera division title, this is followed by Edgar Henríquez who also won one Segunda division title, and Miguel Soriano won one Tercera division title.